-- D7.38 To ensure that all instances where cash is required, in order to manage small purchases in a flexible way, are operated as imprest accounts, whereby the maximum cash value of the account is determined in advance and receipt-backed reimbursements up to this maximum are made regularly. - D7.39 To provide establishments and offices of the Council with cash or bank imprest accounts to meet minor expenditure on behalf of the Council and to prescribe rules for operating these accounts.
+D7.38 To ensure that all instances where cash is required, in order to manage small purchases in a flexible way, are operated as imprest accounts, whereby the maximum cash value of the account is determined in advance and receipt-backed reimbursements up to this maximum are made regularly.

+- D7.39 To provide establishments and offices of the Council with cash or bank imprest accounts to meet minor expenditure on behalf of the Council and to prescribe rules for operating these accounts.
 Items of expenditure should not exceed the prescribed amount (see Appendix 1). - D7.40 To determine, and periodically review, arrangements for the provision and operation of cash and / or bank imprest accounts, including: - maintaining an up to date record of all accounts and the authorised signatories for each imprest account opened, - requirements for the recording of all advances made, - the security of cash holdings, - the regular reimbursement of payments made - the reconciliation of activity on the account. - D7.41 To maintain a record of all imprest account reimbursements made and periodically review the arrangements for the control of these reimbursements. - D7.42 To reimburse float holders as often as necessary to restore the floats but normally not more than monthly.

-- D7.43 To operate, or to ensure that staff operate imprest accounts in accordance with the procedures and guidance notes issued by the Strategic Director of Resources and in conjunction with the Council's procurement arrangements; in particular: - a. maintain an up to date record of all authorised signatories for each departmental imprest account and to ensure that amendments are notified promptly to the Strategic Director of Resources; - b. obtain and retain vouchers to support each payment from the imprest account.
-Where appropriate, an official receipted VAT invoice must be obtained - c. make adequate arrangements in their office for the safe custody of the account - d. produce upon demand to the Strategic Director of Resources cash and all vouchers to the total value of the imprest amount or cash float balance held - e. record all transactions completely, accurately and promptly - f. reconcile and balance the account at least monthly; reconciliation sheets to be signed and retained by the imprest holder - g. provide the Strategic Director of Resources with a certificate of the value of the account held at 31 March each year - to operate the account only for the payment and reimbursement of minor expenditure (as determined by the Strategic Director of Resources) on behalf of the Council and, under no circumstances, to use the account to cash personal cheques or to make personal loans; - i. to ensure that only the appropriate minor expenditure is paid via petty cash in accordance with the Strategic Director of Resources' guidance and instructions;
+- D7.43 To operate, or to ensure that staff operate imprest accounts in accordance with the procedures and guidance notes issued by the Director of Finance and in conjunction with the Council's procurement arrangements; in particular: - a. maintain an up to date record of all authorised signatories for each departmental imprest account and to ensure that amendments are notified promptly to the Director of Finance; - obtain and retain vouchers to support each payment from the imprest account.
+Where appropriate, an official receipted VAT invoice must be obtained - c. make adequate arrangements in their office for the safe custody of the account - d. produce upon demand to the Director of Finance cash and all vouchers to the total value of the imprest amount or cash float balance held - e. record all transactions completely, accurately and promptly - f. reconcile and balance the account at least monthly; reconciliation sheets to be signed and retained by the imprest holder - g. provide the Director of Finance with a certificate of the value of the

+- account held at 31 March each year - to operate the account only for the payment and reimbursement of minor expenditure (as determined by the Director of Finance) on behalf of the Council and, under no circumstances, to use the account to cash personal cheques or to make personal loans; - to ensure that only the appropriate minor expenditure is paid via petty cash in accordance with the Director of Finance' guidance and instructions;